 4 Weksler, Velan, et al. The role of SI joint dysfunction in the genesis of low back pain: the obvious is not always right.
 Archives of ortho and trauma surgery.
 2007 Dec; 10(127) 858-8.

 5 Ha, et al. Degeneration of Sacroiliac Joint After Instrumented Lumbar or Lumbosacral Fusion: A Prospective Cohort Study Over Five-Years Follow-Up.
 Spine (Phila Pa 1976).
 2008 May 15;33(11):1192-8.

 6 Michael J DePalma*, Jessica M Ketchum, and Thomas R Saullo, “Etiology of Chronic Low Back Pain in Patients Having Undergone Lumbar Fusion,” Pain Medicine 2011; 12: 224–233. *Conducts clinical research for SI-BONE Inc.

 7 Po-Chou Liliang et al., “Sacroiliac joint pain after lumbar and lumbosacral fusion: findings using dual sacroiliac joint blocks,” Pain Medicine (Malden, Mass.)
 12, no. 4 (April 2011): 565-570.

-The iFuse Implant System is intended for sacroiliac joint fusion for conditions including sacroiliac joint disruptions and degenerative sacroiliitis.
+The iFuse Implant System® is intended for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 As with all surgical procedures and permanent implants, there are risks and considerations associated with surgery and use of the iFuse Implant.
 Please review the iFuse Instructions For Use for a complete discussion of contraindications, warnings, precautions, and risks.